-Since cholesteatoma surgery usually involves the mastoid, there is risk to hearing, balance, and facial nerve function.
+Since cholesteatoma surgery involves the middle ear and - usually- the mastoid cavity, there is risk to hearing, balance, and facial nerve function.
 Any impairment in these areas should be addressed in the waiver request.

-Post-op hearing that is below standards will also require a waiver (see section on Hearing Loss).
+Post-operative hearing that is below standards will also require a waiver (see section on Hearing Loss).